njPlanck/PRNU---Effects-of-Compression-on-Source-Camera-Identification/README.md

 ## Data Outline
 Images used in this project were from the dataset used by Jianfeng Lu, Caijin Li, Xiangye Huang, Chen Cui, and Mahmoud Emam for their 2024 <a href="https://www.kaggle.com/datasets/mahmoudemam85/source-camera-identification-a-custom-dataset"> paper: "Source Camera Identification Algorithm Based On Multi-Scale Feature Fusion". </a>

 However, in order to avoid double compression, only images of the PNG formats were considered for the JPEG, JP2, JXR and JXL compression.
-And sizes of these selected images were about 20MB on the average before compression.
-While the target sizes for compression were 3MB, 500KB, and 100KB across the various schemes to give a uniform compression ratios of 7:1, 40:1, and 200:1 respectively.
+The sizes of these selected images were about 20MB on the average before compression.
+And the target sizes for compression were 3MB, 500KB, and 100KB across the various schemes to give a uniform compression ratios of 7:1, 40:1, and 200:1 respectively.

 A total of 80 images were sampled from 5 different cameras, labelled thus as D36, D37, D38, D39, D40.
 For the training, 60 images were used for building the reference PRNU pattern.
 This was divided into 5 categories (12 for each camera device).
-On the other hand, 20 images were used to perform the correlation on the referenced patterns.
+The remaining 20 images were then used to perform the correlation on the referenced patterns.
 They were also split into 5 categories (4 for each camera device)

 ## Identifying Source Cameras